TheNextLvl-net/npc-lib/README.md

 # npc-lib
-A modern, simple and lightweight npc library for paper server
+A modern, simple and lightweight npc library for minecraft server